Top 16 Easy-to-read Spanish Books for Spanish Learners

 16. La tía Julia y el escribidor (Aunt Julia and the Scriptwriter) by Mario Vargas Llosa

 La tía Julia y el escribidor is a Spanish language novel written by Mario Vargas Llosa.
-Published in 1981 and translated to English in 1993, the story takes place is a small Peruvian town, where Aunt Julia becomes engaged to the family’s former scriptwriter.
+Published in 1981 and translated to English in 1993, the story takes place in a small Peruvian town, where Aunt Julia becomes engaged to the family's former scriptwriter.

 The book focuses on their relationship as they grow old together.
 Mario Vargas Llosa won the Nobel Prize for Literature in 2010.